 environments to compute the cummulative sum, and therfore need the

-reward_offset for exactly
+reward_offset to exactly

-matching the metric.
+match the metric.

 No observation on terminal states¶

 On terminal states, in OpenAI Gym as in Ecole, no further action can be taken and the environment

 reset().
 In Ecole, when an episode is over (that is, when

 done flag is